iotool/Arduino-IDE-Object-Library/README.md

 ## Private Library Example

-I build am example to demonstrate the development process.
+I build an example to demonstrate the development process.

 * private version: portable/sketchbook/privatelibrary1
 * public version: portable/sketchbook/privatelibrary1b

 You have to create two different sketches.
 The first sketch contain the private source code and the second sketch use the precompiled object code.
 To enable the Arduino IDE to compile the second sketch we have to add a dummy library.

 We separate the application into program and library to protect some parts of your code.
 The library contain all the particularly valuable code which you want to hide.
-Activate the compiler output at setting and compile the sketch for the target controller.
+Activate the compiler output at settings and compile the sketch for the target controller.
 At the compiler output you find a temporary build path.
 Copy the object file of your library "temp\sketch\privatelibrary1.cpp.o" to the second sketch and rename it to "sketchbook\privatelibrary1b\privatelibrary1.cpp.o-hook-atmega328p" (atmega328p is the name of the microcontroller).

 To support multiple microcontrollers you have to compile the first sketch for each target and copy the object code to the second sketch.

 * xxx.cpp.o.hook-atmega328p = Arduino Uno (based on ATmega328P)
 * xxx.cpp.o.hook-atmega32u4 = Arduino Leonardo (based on ATmega32U4)

+Now you can publish the second application.
+Every user are able to recompile your application or replace other open source libraries with the some Arduion IDE version like you.
+At the moment I only support windows os.
+You can adopt IDE hook for the other operating systems.